faangbait/django-mautic/README.md

 An integration to bring Mautic marketing automation into Django models

-**Notice: This is hacky but seems to work fine.
-If you use this without regular backups on critical infrastructure, on your own head be it.**
+**Notice: This is hacky.
+Though it hasn't ever broken before, it could break with any update and actually FUBAR your databases.
+If you use this without regular backups, on your own head be it.**

 Confirmed support for Mautic 3 / Django 3.